ROCm/hipSOLVER/docs/reference/api/auxiliary.rst

 hipSOLVER LAPACK auxiliary functions
 ************************************

-These are functions that support more :ref:`advanced LAPACK routines <lapackfunc>`.
+These functions support more :ref:`advanced LAPACK routines <lapackfunc>`.
 The auxiliary functions are divided into the following categories:

-* :ref:`orthonormal`.
-Generation and application of orthonormal matrices.
+* :ref:`orthonormal`: Generation and application of orthonormal matrices.
-* :ref:`unitary`.
-Generation and application of unitary matrices.
+* :ref:`unitary`: Generation and application of unitary matrices.

 .. _orthonormal: